Trisul Configuration File

 Parameters Defaults Description

 SnortUnixSocket /tmp/snort_alert Trisul opens this unix socket and listens for alerts.
-Typically this is ’’snort_alert’’ for Unified events from Snort and ’’barnyard2_alert’’ for Unified2 events from Barnyard2.
+The default socket name is snort_alert for Unified events from Snort, and barnyard2_alert for Unified2 events from Barnyard2.
+The directory name is passed to snort or barnyard2 via the -l parameter

 Controls aspects of PCAP file import.